 Where the problem lies

-When we speak of a college education, the dream of skilling oneself and trying to make something of themselves should be made attainable to everyone who wishes to improve on themselves even though they do not have the means to do so.
-This translates to society providing subsidies and grants to students who may come from poor or middle class families.
-Unfortunately, the ideas is like a bitter pill for some people, considering our current socio-political climate, who would not want their tax dollars to be wasted on the future generations of American citizens.
-The few federal programs which do offer, grants, subsidized loans and scholarships have their funding reduced by America’s ultraconservative.
+When we speak of college education, the dream of skilling oneself and trying to make something of themselves should be made attainable to everyone who wishes to improve on themselves even though they do not have the means to do so.
+This translates to society providing subsidies and grants to students who may come from poor or middle-class families.
+Unfortunately, this idea is like a bitter pill for some people, considering our current socio-political climate, who would not want their tax dollars to be wasted on the future generations of American citizens.
+The few federal programs which do offer, grants, subsidized loans, and scholarships have their funding reduced by America’s ultraconservatives.